adamierymenko/fenc/README.md

 network protocol since it would make it vulnerable to oracle attacks, but this is just for simple one-off encryption of files.
-Brute force oracle attacks aren't practical here unless you're using it as part of some kind of interactive API that someone can hammer all day ~~in which case you are a dumb shit.~~
+Brute force oracle attacks aren't practical here unless you're using it as part of some kind of interactive API that someone can hammer all day.

 A 64-bit random IV is used to make the key stream unique, so technically it's okay to use the same key more than once for different files.
 This